 Entry into this program requires referral from your physician.
 You will be required to participate in either an exercise stress test or a six minute walk test before beginning the program.
 You may be required to take a breathing function test.
 These tests will be used to assist the rehab team in developing an exercise prescription specific to your needs and abilities.

-Treatment is provided at location near our NGMC Gainesville campus:
+Treatment is provided at locations in both Gainesville and Braselton.

 If your physician referred you to Pulmonary Rehabilitation, and you have spoken with our staff, please print the following forms, fill them out and bring them to your orientation: